ibm-cloud-docs/assistant-data/dialog-responses-json.md

 You can specify native JSON for Slack or Facebook using the appropriate field in the dialog node response:

 - `output.slack`: insert any JSON you want to be included in the `attachment` field of the Slack response.
-For more information about the Slack JSON format, see the Slack [documentation ](https://api.slack.com/docs/message-attachments){: external}.
+For more information about the Slack JSON format, see the Slack [documentation](https://api.slack.com/docs/message-attachments){: external}.

 - `output.facebook`: insert any JSON you want included in the `message.attachment.payload` field of the Facebook response.
-For more information about the Facebook JSON format, see the Facebook [documentation ](https://developers.facebook.com/docs/messenger-platform/send-messages/templates){: external}.
+For more information about the Facebook JSON format, see the Facebook [documentation](https://developers.facebook.com/docs/messenger-platform/send-messages/templates){: external}.

 ## Response types
 {: #dialog-responses-json-response-types}